lordonium/Labview-Acquisition-Software/README.md

 4. **[Instruments Readings.vi](https://github.com/lordonium/Labview-Acquisition-Software/blob/master/instr_comments_readings/com_inst.vi)**

 This subVI outputs a string with initial instruments' settings that is futher written into the measurements file.
-As a part of the experiments the users need to know how the instruments were configured before the start.
+As a part of the experiment the users need to know how the instruments were preconfigured.

 5. **[Get Lock-In's sensitivity.vi](https://github.com/lordonium/Labview-Acquisition-Software/blob/master/instr_comments_readings/read_sense.vi)**